Home Compare ROK vs WEIR.L

 Rockwell Automation vs The Weir Group: Which Stock Looks Stronger in 2026?

-Rockwell Automation holds the cleaner structural position, with the lead spread across growth and profitability.
-The Weir still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Rockwell Automation leads structurally, with profitability as the clearest single gap between the two profiles.
+The Weir still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 On the market side, Rockwell Automation is in better shape — its trend is intact while The Weir's trend has broken down.
 That puts structure and market broadly in agreement — Rockwell Automation's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ROK: Russell 1000, WEIR.L: STOXX 600).